 Gambling Advertising Regulation in Malta

-Malta holds a strong appeal for gambling operators thanks to its low licensing fees and tax rates.
+Malta holds strong appeal for gambling operators thanks to its low licensing fees and tax rates.
 With that said, all Maltese licensees must comply with MGA’s social responsibility policies.
-For the time being, Malta-regulated operators are permitted to advertise their products and services to players as long as they do so in a socially responsible manner.
+Currently, Malta-regulated operators are permitted to advertise their products and services to players as long as they do so in a socially responsible manner.

-The question arises will the Maltese regulator ban gambling ads altogether in the future and if yes, how will this impact the local gaming industry.
-Let’s have a look at the current gambling regulations and advertising policies in the country before we attempt to answer it.
+The question arises: will the Maltese regulator ban gambling ads altogether in the future and, if so, how will this impact the local gaming industry?
+Let’s take a look at the current gambling regulations and advertising policies in the country before we attempt to answer this question.

 Malta Overhauled Its Gambling Legislation in 2018

 Malta Overhauled Its Gambling LegislationThe Maltese gambling regulator has become stricter in recent years.
-Gambling businesses must meet various standards and have their operations closely monitored for violations, incompliance, and frauds.
+Gambling businesses must meet various standards and have their operations closely monitored for violations, noncompliance, and fraud.

 The country overhauled its gambling laws with the passage of the new Gaming Act (L.N.
 242 of 2018) in August 2018.